kalaboster/stringer/README.md

 test/ is root level of the tests for the wordsum python code.

-aws/ is a root level source of aws cloudformation configuration files and replated documents and scripts. (under construction)
+aws/ is a root level source of aws cloudformation configuration files and related documents and scripts. (under construction)

 ## TODO

 1. Complete all the TODO in code.

-2. Test in again in Ubuntu and MacOS
+2. Test again on Ubuntu and MacOS

 3. Use os.path.join for separator where needed instead of string or os.sep.

-4. Test on widows where possible.
+4. Test on widows when possible.

 5. Integration tests.